Ayyoub-ESSADEQ/cocaptain/README.md

 # Vscode Commands
 - To assign a title to the coversation you having with chatgpt using the vscode command : `assign title to conversation` and enter the title you want to assign.
 - If you want to start a new conversation with chatgpt use vscode extension : `new conversation` and then you have to start asking chatgpt in the new context.
+- In version 1.0.4 you could access those commands from the context menu in the webview of cocaptain.
 - To ask chatgpt from the active text editor respect this syntax : `OpeningComment + ask + question + ? +closingComent` then click `tab`.
 It autodetects the programming language you currently using.
 Here is an example :

 !["demo"](./screenshots/python-demo.gif)